 Manju Sharma, Prof. P.N.
 Tandon, Prof. S.K.
 Joshi, Prof. Jai Pal Mittal, Prof.

 and enormously contributing to its development.
 It is worth mentioning that

-a few other Past Presidents (unfortunately who are not with us), as Prof.
+a few other Past Presidents (unfortunately who are not with us now), as Prof.

 M.G.K.
 Menon, Dr. V.P.
+Sharma, Prof. A.K.
 Sharma, Dr. T.N.
-Khoshoo,
+Khoshoo, Prof. U.S.

-The Academy while starting with 57 ordinary Members and 19 Fellows, has now 1730
+The Academy while starting with 57 ordinary Members and 19 Fellows, has now 1820

-Members and 1759 Fellows from all parts of the country; including 20 Honorary
+Members and 1856 Fellows from all parts of the country; including 17 Honorary

-Fellows and 100 Foreign Fellows from various disciplines of Science and
+Fellows and 106 Foreign Fellows from various disciplines of Science and

 Technology.
-The Academy is financially supported by the Department of Science &
+The Academy is financially supported by the Department of

-Govt. of India.
+DSIR, Govt. of India.